stuebersystems/doc.sherlock.en/README.md

 4. Enter the command `python --version` and `pip --version` to check the Python installation.
 In both cases a version number should appear as an output in the command prompt.

-5. Enter the command `pip install mkdocs` to insteall the Python-Package MkDocs.
+5. Enter the command `pip install mkdocs` to install the Python-Package MkDocs.

 6. Final test: Enter the command `mkdocs --version`.
 A version nummer in the command prompt will let you know if everything has been installed correctly.